 9. His Scandalous Kiss (Secrets at Thorncliff Manor)

 Our hero, Richard Heartly, is a war veteran.
 He comes back, and he’s badly scarred.
-Also, he gives up on romance and feels bad about himself because he was good-looking, and now he’s like a beast.
+Also, he gives up on romance and feels bad about himself because he is good-looking, and now he’s like a beast.
 Our heroine, Lady Mary, is at a masquerade ball where he meets Richard.
 They are covered up with a mask.

 Author: Sophie Barnes